OB-GYNs Say Opioid Use Disorders During Pregnancy Provide Opportunities for Life-changing Interventions

 - This is a clinical opinion piece, and is limited by its reliance on the expertise of the authors.
 In this case, the authors incorporated references to many peer-reviewed studies to both explain and support their clinical advice which mostly focused on the patient-provider relationship and the role of medications.

 - The opinion piece did not address ways to help facilitate patient participation in recovery supportive social networks and environments, such mutual help organizations, which are empirically shown to be associated with higher rates of treatment engagement and abstinence when used with medication.

-This opinion piece was intended to review clinical issues related to illicit and prescribed opioid misuse among pregnant and postpartum women.
 Given that both clinicians and patients have unanswered questions regarding the expected duration of pharmacological treatment, more research should be done to inform this question for pregnant and postpartum populations.